Give Ben Shieldaig a bright future

 Human impact and high deer numbers continue to threaten the woods, and unless we can make the estate as resilient and healthy as possible, they will disappear – along with the wildlife that relies on them.

 Help us fulfill our vision

 Ben Shieldaig is an entire ecosystem in one of the best known upland landscapes in the UK.
 Woodland creation schemes of this magnitude seldom become available, especially not at such an iconic location.

 This is where you come in.
-We need to raise £5 million to fulfill our vision for the Ben Shieldaig estate in Torridon.
-Just buying the site will cost £1.6 million.
-The rest we’ll use over the next 20 years to begin the process of planting, protecting and regenerating this Site of Special Scientific Interest and let Ben Shieldaig and its wildlife thrive and flourish.
+We need to raise £3.4 million to fulfill our vision for the Ben Shieldaig estate in Torridon.
+We will use this money over the next 20 years to begin the process of planting, protecting and regenerating this Site of Special Scientific Interest and let Ben Shieldaig and its wildlife thrive and flourish.

 With your help we can: